zslazar/corsac-orientation-exam-retake/javascript.md

      -  input field to set the manufacturer
      -  input field to set the serial number
      -  textarea to set the description
-     -  a REPORT button which should start an AJAX call to the `/report` endpoint with the form data
+     -  a REPORT button which should start an AJAX call to the `/issues` endpoint with the form data

-#### Tickets
+#### Tickets (tickets.html)

 ![list example](assets/corsac-ori-list-js.png)

-It should have:
+It is built up from:

  -  a navigation bar, with a link to the home screen
  -  a heading with the title of the page